A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 Roz the robot opens her eyes for the first time to find herself alone on a remote island, full of nothing but wilderness.
 There's no time to wonder how she got there — or why she's exists — before she's already facing danger.
 A fierce storm and a vicious bear attack convince Roz that the best way to make it is to adapt, observe, and learn from the island's animals.
 Slowly, the animals adapt to Roz too, and before long, the island is feeling like home.
 But can Roz really live a wild, free life — even when her creators finally come looking for her?
 Author / illustrator Peter Brown tells an exciting and touching story about nature, technology, and what it means to belong; Roz's story continues in The Wild Robot Escapes.

-Leonora Logroño's mother, aunt, and older sisters run the best bakery in Rose Hill, Texas, and this year, Leonora wants to help prepare the treats for Dia de los Muertos — but once again, they tell her that she's too young.
-And when Leo sneaks into the bakery, she learns why: they are all brujas, witches of Mexican ancestry, and they bake a little delicious magic into every bite!
-Leo's sure she's old enough to learn magic too, so when her best friend has a problem, she decides to dig into the family recipe book.
-But Leo doesn't read Spanish, so deciphering the recipes isn't easy... and when things go awry, Leo learns that her family will support her but she has to fix her own mistakes!
-This charming story effortlessly weaves together Mexican, Texan, and American cultures and adds a dash of mystery and magic to delightful effect.
+Leonora's mother, aunt, and older sisters run the best bakery in Rose Hill, Texas, and Leonora wants to help prepare for Dia de los Muertos — but once again, they tell her she's too young.
+But when Leo sneaks into the bakery, she learns that they are all bruja witches, baking a little magic into every bite!
+Leo thinks she can handle magic, so when her best friend has a problem, she decides to dig into the family recipe book.
+But Leo doesn't read Spanish, so deciphering the recipes isn't easy... and when things go awry, Leo learns that she has to fix her own mistakes!
+This charming story weaves together Mexican, Texan, and American cultures and adds a dash of mystery and magic to delightful effect.

 Amina has always preferred to stay in the background, hanging out with her friend, Soojin.
 But with the start of middle school, things are changing fast.
 Soojin is hanging out with one of the "cool" girls, and is even talking about picking an "American" name; and Amina's uncle believes that her love of music is un-Islamic.
 Just as Amina starts wrestling with that, her mosque is vandalized, leaving her heartbroken.
 She's never spoken out before, but when she finds the courage and support she needs to make her voice heard, maybe she can bring her whole community together.
 This book celebrates the complexity and joys to be found in multicultural communities, as well as the power of one person's voice to change those around her.